 - Determine the extent of the patient’s comprehension.
 Ask the patient directly or through an interpreter to repeat back what was said during the informed consent process, the treatment plan discussion, or any educational session with you or your staff.

 - Use educational tools, such as the Institute for Healthcare Improvement’s Ask Me 3© approach.
 Ask Me 3 identifies three simple questions that all patients should be able to answer.
 Ask your patients to repeat back:

 - What is my main problem?

 - Why is it important for me to do this?

-- Establish written financial policies and procedures, and consider using payment plans to assist patients in meeting their monetary responsibilities.
+- Establish written financial policies and procedures, and evaluate the benefits of using payment plans to assist patients in meeting their monetary responsibilities.
 Consider including these requirements in your Conditions of Treatment document that the patient signs at the outset of the professional relationship.

 - Aid compliance by referring patients to community resources, such as those providing appointment transportation, in-home care, meals, or smoking cessation support.